 While the pharmaceutical companies are profiting off of addictive opioids, it is estimated that 2.1 million people suffered from opioid addiction due to these prescriptions in 2012.
 In 2014, more than 14,000 people died as a result of prescribed opioid overdose, which is about 40 people a day.
 In contrast, there are zero recorded deaths from marijuana.

 Research shows that when states allow for medical marijuana, opioid use significantly decreases.
 Many professional athletes will admit that opioid addiction is a problem, yet marijuana is a safes option that could put their career in jeopardy.
+Be sure to check out our article on using weed before working out.

 While prescribed opiates continue to kill thousands every year, many are hopeful that marijuana legalization would decrease opioid drug abuse.